How to Install Visual Studio Code on Ubuntu 18.04

 Now that VS Code is installed on your Ubuntu system you can launch it either from the command line by typing

 code or by clicking on the VS Code icon (

 Activities -> Visual Studio Code).

 When you start VS Code for the first time, a window like the following should appear:

 You can now start installing extensions and configuring VS Code according to your preferences.

-You have successfully installed VS Code on your Ubuntu 18.04 machine.
-To learn more about VS Code visit theit official documentation page.
+To learn more about VS Code visit their official documentation page.